 Kevin Wong

 Phenotypic plasticity can be adaptive, neutral, and maladaptive in populations under environmental change.
-It is postulated that epigenetic mechanisms, non-genetic factors, can regulate transcription and potentially be the driver behind phenotypic plasticity.
-As this is an emerging field, epigenetic processes should provide new insight of how organisms can adapt to environmental change.
+Epigenetic mechanisms, non-genetic factors, can regulate transcription and potentially drive phenotypic plasticity.
+As this is an emerging field, epigenetic processes should provide new insight of how organisms adapt to environmental change.
 Ghalambor et al. 2015 (GH) discusses that plasticity constrains evolution in the Trinidadian guppy (Poecilia reticulata), thus suggesting that non-plastic traits amplifies the strength of directional selection.
 Ryu et al. 2018 (RY) compared the methylome and the trancriptome of Acanthochromis polyacanthus under 4 different transgenerational scenarios to identify the differentially methylated regions that could potentially explain the changes in physiology.
 Liew et al. 2018 (LI) showed how the epigenome (DNA methylation) is altered under differential pH scenarios in the coral Stylophora pistillata, which is correlated with changes in phenotype.
 This summary will aim to answer the following questions: (1) is plasticity adaptive in any of the three papers?
 (2) What is different in the interpretation of whole-genome methylation data between LI and RY?
 (3) Can epigenetic data be used to fully describe phenotypic plasticity?

 Is plasticity adaptive in these papers?

-In GH, non-adaptive plasticity is postulated to promote evolution, as the majority of the transcripts identified showed non-adaptive plastic changes in their expression.
-Differences in gene expression transcripts of P. reticulata with ancestors from high predator environments and reared in low predator environments had signals of parallel divergence patterns as individuals from low predator environments.
-This suggests that phenotypic plasticity is non-adaptive in P. reticulate populations in regards to predator environments, and can promote evolution through strengthening directional selection.
+In GH, non-adaptive plasticity is postulated to promote evolution, as the majority of the transcripts showed non-adaptive plastic changes in their expression.
+Differences in gene expression of P. reticulata with ancestors from high predator environments and reared in low predator environments had signals of parallel divergence as individuals from low predator environments.
+This suggests that phenotypic plasticity is non-adaptive to predator environments, and can promote directional selection.
 In RY, there is evidence that the rate of warming can induce transgenerational plasticity in A. polyacanthus, creating differential phenotypes that can be explained by changes in the epigenome.
 If these changes are occurring in germline cells, epigenetic inheritance could lead to beneficial phenotypes in changing environments and potentially lead to selection.
 In this case, transgenerational plasticity could create beneficial phenotypes that would be adaptive.
 In LI, it is difficult to determine if the phenotypic changes due to changes in pH are adaptive, as it is ecologically depended (i.e. multi-variable environment) and are these changes even heritable?
 It is unclear if corals have germlines, therefore epigenetic inheritance may not exist.
 In terms of being adaptive, reductions in pH could decrease the robustness of coral skeletons, potentially leading to mortality.
 Therefore, this could be non-adaptive plasticity that could select for a particular phenotype in response to low pH conditions.

 What is different in the interpretation of whole-genome methylation data between LI and RY?